marxin/texi2rst-generated/sphinx/gccint/target-makefile-fragments.rst

   For some targets, invoking GCC in different ways produces objects that cannot be linked together.
 For example, for some targets GCC produces both big and little endian code.
-For these targets, you must arrange for multiple versions of libgcc.a to be compiled, one for each set of incompatible options.
-When GCC invokes the linker, it arranges to link in the right version of libgcc.a, based on the command line options used.
+For these targets, you must arrange for multiple versions of :samp:`libgcc.a` to be compiled, one for each set of incompatible options.
+When GCC invokes the linker, it arranges to link in the right version of :samp:`libgcc.a`, based on the command line options used.

-  The ``MULTILIB_OPTIONS`` macro lists the set of options for which special versions of libgcc.a must be built.
+  The ``MULTILIB_OPTIONS`` macro lists the set of options for which special versions of :samp:`libgcc.a` must be built.
 Write options that are mutually incompatible side by side, separated by a slash.
 Write options that may be used together separated by a space.
 The build procedure will build all combinations of compatible options.

-  For example, if you set ``MULTILIB_OPTIONS`` to :samp:`m68000/m68020 msoft-float`, Makefile will build special versions of libgcc.a using the following sets of options:  :option:`-m68000`, :option:`-m68020`, :option:`-msoft-float`, :samp:`-m68000 -msoft-float`, and :samp:`-m68020 -msoft-float`.
+  For example, if you set ``MULTILIB_OPTIONS`` to :samp:`m68000/m68020 msoft-float`, :samp:`Makefile` will build special versions of :samp:`libgcc.a` using the following sets of options:  :option:`-m68000`, :option:`-m68020`, :option:`-msoft-float`, :samp:`-m68000 -msoft-float`, and :samp:`-m68020 -msoft-float`.